The Sims, Black and White Photography by Yuqi Wang, 2021

 Still Images from the Film “Reality and Dreamspace”

-Yuqi Wang’s experimental films, especially “Reality and Dreamspace” (2022), “Aspiration” (2023), and “Weightlessness” (2023), are significantly influenced by Maya Deren.
+Yuqi Wang’s artists’ films and moving-image works, especially “Reality and Dreamspace” (2022), “Aspiration” (2023), and “Weightlessness” (2023), are significantly influenced by Maya Deren.
 She uses dreamlike images and symbolic elements to explore psychological states in extreme environments.
 These works blur the boundaries between reality and illusion through repeated dream sequences and fluid visual elements, making the audience’s perception the key to understanding and experiencing the pieces.

 In the film “Reality and Dreamspace,” extensive use of displacement and jump-cutting techniques connects indistinguishable real and potential images such as the creature, eye, girl, cup, tea, and ruins.
 This represents different layers of reality and dreamscape, revealing how these symbols shape and manipulate the subject’s mind.
 These elements guide the audience to delve into their deeper meanings, challenging their inherent understanding of reality.
 The work explores the boundaries between self and others, showing how these boundaries are continuously reconstructed and challenged in an individual’s psychological development and cognition.